Joaz/klarna-checkout-ruby/README.md

 client.create_order(order)
 order.id
 # => ID of the order (no other attributes are updated)
+# save the ID along your order.

+# this will return the payment widget to display in the browser.
+order.gui.snippet

+# After the payment is done, the API will do 2 things:
+# - invoke a POST on push_uri
+# - redirect the user to confirmation_uri

+# At the point of redirect you need to fetch the order and activate it.

 # Read an order from Klarna
 order = client.read_order("1234ABCD")

+# Activate order:
+# this updates status from checkout_complete to created:
+client.activate_order(order)

 # Configuring some global variables